 Achieving the Approved Purposes

-2. You must not start work or make changes to the Project before Permission to Start.
+2. You must not start work to achieve the Approved Purposes before Permission to Start.

-3. You must complete the Project by the Grant Expiry Date and afterwards use the Property, or allow it to be used, only for the Approved Usage during the Term of the Grant Contract.
+4. You must use the Property, or allow it to be used, only for the Approved Usage during the Term of the Grant Contract.

-4. As well as these Standard Terms of Grant, you must follow the Additional Grant Conditions (if any) set out in the Grant Notification Letter, address any issues we identify in the course of monitoring, and meet the requirements set out in the Programme Application Guidance, Receiving a Grant, the guidance we have about acknowledging your grant on our website, and any other guidance published on our website which is relevant to the Project.
+5. As well as these Standard Terms of Grant, you must follow the Additional Grant Conditions (if any) set out in the Grant Notification Letter, address any issues we identify in the course of monitoring, and meet the requirements set out in the Programme Application Guidance, Receiving a Grant, the guidance we have about acknowledging your grant on our website, and any other guidance published on our website which is relevant to the Project.

-5. You must carry out the Project in line with current best practice in your area of heritage and to a standard that is appropriate to a Project of importance to the national heritage.
+6. You must carry out the Approved Purposes in line with current best practice in your area of heritage and to a standard that is appropriate to a Project of importance to the national heritage.
 You must follow all legislation and regulations that apply.

-6. You must give us any progress reports and financial or other information and records we may need from time to time on the Grant, the Property, the Approved Purposes (and achieving them) and the Approved Usage.
+8. You must give us any progress reports and financial or other information and records we may need from time to time on the Grant, the Property, the Approved Purposes (and achieving them) and the Approved Usage.

 16. You must continue to own the Property and keep exclusive control over what happens to it.
-Other than as permitted under Paragraph 18 (Digital Outputs), you must not sell, let or otherwise part with it or any interest in it, or give any rights over it to anyone else (or take any steps to do so) without our approval beforehand.
+Other than as permitted under paragraph 25 (Digital Outputs), you must not sell, let or otherwise part with it or any interest in it, or give any rights over it to anyone else (or take any steps to do so) without our approval beforehand.
 If we give you our approval, it may depend on any of the following requirements.

 - that you pay us a share of the net proceeds of selling or letting the Property within one month of parting with the assets or other goods;

 - that you sell or let the Property at its full market value;